1. Why has Qatar implemented IBAN?

-2. Why to have an International Bank Account Number (IBAN)?
+2. Why do you need an International Bank Account Number (IBAN)?

-Qatar Central Bank has directed banks for the adoption of IBAN in Qatar in order to facilitate Straight Through Processing (STP) of Electronic Payments by minimizing delays and avoiding extra costs associated with incorrect account numbers.
+Qatar Central Bank has directed banks to adopt of IBAN in Qatar in order to facilitate Straight Through Processing (STP) of Electronic Payments by minimizing delays and avoiding extra costs associated with incorrect account numbers.
 IBAN implementation will help in bringing more efficiency in remittance related transactions.

 4. Are cheques affected?

-5. How to know your International Bank Account Number (IBAN)
+5. How to find your International Bank Account Number (IBAN)

-First of all it is important to understand that IBAN is not a new account number.
-We will simply create an IBAN for your existing account number using the international format.
-The IBAN number in Qatar will be 29 digits long for all accounts in Qatar and look as follows:
+IBAN is not a new account number.
+We have created an IBAN for your existing account number using the international format.
+The IBAN numbers in Qatar are 29 digits long and look as follows:

 - QA indicates Qatar (wherein all accounts in Qatar will start with QA)